jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 The "physical" containment is defined as @ldp containments.
 The shape tree specification also defines virtual containment, this is just another way of realizing directories above the underlying @ldp specification.
 It means you do not need `ldp:contains` for defining containers, but can define another predicate, and use that predicate to create directories.
-Essentially it makes you able to view `ex:apple1` and `ex:apple2` as containing resources of `ex:appleTree` as seen in @fig:shape-trees-example.
+Essentially, it makes you able to view `ex:apple1` and `ex:apple2` as containing resources of `ex:appleTree` as seen in @fig:shape-trees-example.

-By creating a graph of shape descriptions, access control using shape trees has a finer granuality compared to Type Indexes.
+By creating a graph of shape descriptions, access control using shape trees has a finer granularity compared to Type Indexes.
-Each Subtree can be exposed through its own @http resource and can therefore have its own access control policies.
+Each Subtree can be exposed through its @http resource and can therefore have their own access control policies.
 The privacy of a user can thus be protected by exposing a shape tree in a small documents.

 #figure(